husarion/ouster-snap/README.md

 ## Start

 This application runs as a daemon.
-To start it connect the `ros-humble` interface, set `sensor-hostname`.
+To start it, connect the `ros-humble` interface if it isn't already and set the `sensor-hostname` variable as shown below.
 Next launch it as follows.
 ```bash
 snap start ouster-ros